beingzoe/wpplugin-additional-image-sizes-zui/README.txt

 *   Use the additional sizes in your posts or pages from the `Add an Image` screen.

 == Upgrade Notice ==

+= 0.1.3 =

+Added ability to choose what size(s) are checked instead of just all of them!

 = 0.1.2 =